-Wolwedans Dune Camp is located in the middle of the Namibian desert...
+Wolwedans Dune Camp is located amongst the dunes...

 Wolwedans Dune Camp: Our full report

-Wolwedans Dune Camp has just six spacious tents built on individual wooden decks above the dunes.
-Each is furnished with twin beds or a large double with down quilts and matching bedside tables with solar-powered lamps.
-Each tent's canvas windows roll up to reveal spectacular desert views and allow cooling air to flow through the room.
-The front deck is large enough to create a roomy private sitting area during the day with space for a 'star' bed to be made up for the night.
+Dune Camp has just six tents built on individual wooden decks above the dunes.
+Although bigger and more modern than the originals, these still largely retain the old-style camp feel.
+In each tent, down quilts top the twin beds, or a large double, and solar-powered lamps sit on matching bedside tables.
+Canvas windows roll up to reveal spectacular desert views and allow cooling air to flow through the room.
+The front deck is large enough to create a roomy private sitting area during the day, with space for a 'star' bed to be made up for the night.
 Sleeping under the desert skies is an amazing and romantic experience and we recommend you request it if visiting Wolwedans during the summer months (September to April).

-Each tent has its own spacious en-suite bathroom, constructed of wood and canvas and fitted out with a shower, flush toilet and his and hers basins.
+The spacious en-suite bathrooms, constructed of wood and canvas, are fitted out with a shower, flush toilet and his and hers basins.
 The deep velvety wood and desert dune colours are matched by those of the fabrics and fluffy towels in each bathroom, and the terracotta pots planted with cactuses, whilst complimentary soaps and lotions add a touch of luxury.
-The tents here have recently been enlarged and modernised while retaining the original old-style camp feel.

-Activities offered at Wolwedans Dune Camp focus on every aspect of the surrounding landscape, part of the oldest desert in the world.
+Activities at Wolwedans Dune Camp focus on every aspect of the surrounding landscape, part of the oldest desert in the world.
 As well as morning and afternoon nature drives, there are full-day safaris, including a picnic lunch, which take visitors deep into the heart of the NamibRand Reserve.
 The guides here are very informative and will really bring the seemingly arid, if beautiful, landscape to life.
+For an extra cost, the camp can book scenic flights, hot-air ballooning, massages and horseriding.

 Ideal length of stay: Expert Africa recommends two nights here to make the most of the activities on offer and enjoy the stunning desert scenery.
 The camp also requests that guests stay for a minimum of two nights.

-Directions: Upon arrival at the NamibRand Reserve, follow the signs to the Wolwedans farmhouse/reception, about 20km from the main gate.
-After checking in you will meet your guide for your short transfer to the camp.
+Directions: Wolwedans sits within the NamibRand Reserve, about 400km south-west of Windhoek.
+Upon arrival at the reserve, follow the signs from the gate for about 20km to the Wolwedans farmhouse/reception, where you will meet your guide for your short transfer to the camp.
+Those arriving by air will be met at the airstrip, and driven to camp.

 Owner: Stephan Bruckner